"Because the Earth is God’s Garden”

 The Investment Committee meets quarterly to review performance, asset allocation, and other matters.

-The CTUCC Investment Committee has assembled a highly qualified team of companies to work with us to meet our objectives.
-Our investment consultant is Fiduciary Investment Advisors.
-One administrator is Atlantic Fund Services.
-Our custodian is MUFG Union Bank.
+The CTF Investment Committee has assembled a highly qualified team of companies to work with us to meet our objectives.
+Our investment consultant is Fiducient Advisors.
+Our administrator is Apex Fund Services.
+Our custodian is US Bank.

 There are no fees associated with purchases or redemptions in the fund.